 If spice makes your heartburn flare up just thinking about it, you can create a non-spicy casserole by leaving the jalapenos and Tabasco out altogether.
 Leaving these out will make the casserole slightly less flavorful, but they aren’t essential by any means.
 If you do forgo the hot sauces and jalapenos, we recommend adding lots of toppings - guacamole and sour cream all around!

 Cubed sweet potatoes are a great addition to make this chicken corn tortilla casserole vegetarian.
 They absorb the flavors really well and add to the texture on their own.
-Tofu is also an excellent substitution for chicken when it comes to this casserole recipe.
+Tofu is also an excellent substitution for chicken when it comes to making a vegetarian casserole.

 We recommend that you pre-shred your chicken.
 You can purchase pre-shredded chicken at the store, or you can do it yourself by using two forks and pulling the meat in opposite directions.
 Or are you making this dish using the leftovers of a whole chicken?
 If so, this works perfectly!
-Leftover shredded chicken casserole is the ideal way to use the rest of your meat.
+Leftover shredded chicken casserole is the ideal way to use the rest of your meat for some other recipes like this one.

 On a diet?
 This is one of the best tortillas casserole recipes for cutting down on fat.
 You can easily either get rid of the cheese and cream or go for low-fat versions of them.
 To make it even healthier, add more veggies and less meat!